 Other than network, the two providers have become more similar in recent years in the types of contracts that they offer.
 Telstra, for a long time, had a reputation as being inflexible and requiring long contracts, however this has somewhat changed in recent years.
 Both providers now offer month-to-month broadband deals alongside contracted options – although Telstra’s contracts at 24 months are double that of Belong.

-Both Telstra and Belong offer both ADSL and NBN connections, meaning you’ll get connected pretty much no matter where you live.
+Telstra offers both ADSL and NBN connections, meaning you’ll get connected pretty much no matter where you live.
 There are, however, some important variances in their offerings to note – particularly in relation to the NBN.
-The specs of their ADSL offerings are largely similar.

 OK, so we’ve let you know what’s similar – but what’s different?
 The major difference between the providers is bundling.
 Belong likes to keep things simple, which means the scope for bundling is minimal.
 Telstra, on the other hand, can bundle you up with phone deals as well as television and streaming to keep you entertained.